Seneca-BSA/bsa/docs/ses250/lab2.md

 >
 >Source: [Quantifying the triboelectric series by Zou et. al.](https://www.nature.com/articles/s41467-019-09461-x)

-In this lab, similar to [Lab 1](lab1.md), the attractive and / or repulsive electrostatic force between charged objects will be observed using a setup shown in Figure 2.1.
+In this lab, similar to [Lab 1](lab1.md), the attractive and/or repulsive electrostatic force between charged objects will be observed using a setup shown in Figure 2.1.

 ![Figure 2.1 Lab 1 Setup](lab1-setup.png)
 ***Figure 2.1** Lab 2 Setup*

-You will build on top of the observation you made and expand your expirement to eight materials and rank them into a triboelectric series.
+You will build on top of the observation you made and expand your experiment to eight materials and rank them into a triboelectric series.

 ## Materials
 - A stand